-- (a) Calculate CO2, CH4, and N2O emissions from catalyst regeneration using the greenhouse gas quantification methods (GGQM) in section 11.A of Canada's Greenhouse Gas Quantification Requirements (GGQR). - (b) Calculate CO2, CH4, and N2O emissions from process vents using the GGQM in section 11.B of GGQR. - (c) Asphalt Production.
-Calculate CO2 and CH4 process emissions from asphalt production activities using the GGQM in section 11.C of GGQR. - (d) Calculate CO2 and CH4 process emissions from sulphur recovery using the GGQM in section 11.D of GGQR. - (e) Calculate CO2 and CH4 process emissions from flares and other control devices using the GGQM in section 11.E of GGQR. - (f) Calculate CH4 emissions from storage tanks using the GGQM in section 11.F of GGQR. - (g) Calculate CH4 process emissions from industrial wastewater processing using the GGQM in section 11.G of GGQR. - (h) Calculate CH4 emissions from oil-water separators using the GGQM in section 11.H of GGQR. - (i) Calculate CH4 emissions from equipment leaks using the GGQM in section 11.I of GGQR. - (j) Calculate GHG emissions from petroleum coke calcining using the GGQM in section 11.J of GGQR. - (k) For uncontrolled blowdown systems, the person shall use the methods for process vents in paragraph (b) of this section. - (I) Calculate CH4 emissions from loading operations using the GGQM in section 11.L of GGQR. - (m)Calculate CH4 emissions from delayed coking units using the GGQM in section 11.M of GGQR. - (n) CAN-CWB (without cogeneration).
-Calculate CAN-CWB (without cogeneration) using the following steps.

-- (1) Calculate the CWBref using the CAN-CWB Methodology for all Standard Refining Process Units, including the hydrogen generated via Hydrogen Generation units expressed in CWBref per calendar day.
+(a) Calculate CO2, CH4, and N2O emissions from catalyst regeneration using the GGQM in section 11.A of the GGQR.

+- (b) Calculate CO2, CH4, and N2O emissions from process vents using the GGQM in section 11.B of the GGQR. - (c) Asphalt Production.
+Calculate CO2 and CH4 process emissions from asphalt production activities using the GGQM in section 11.C of the GGQR. - (d) Calculate CO2 and CH4 process emissions from sulphur recovery using the GGQM in section 11.D of the GGQR. - (e) Calculate CO2 and CH4 process emissions from flares and other control devices using the GGQM in section 11.E of the GGQR. - (f) Calculate CH4 emissions from storage tanks using the GGQM in section 11.F of the GGQR. - (g) Calculate CH4 and N2O process emissions from industrial waste water processing using the GGQM in section 11.G of the GGQR. - (h) Calculate CH4 emissions from oil-water separators using the GGQM in section 11.H of the GGQR. - (i) Calculate CH4 emissions from equipment leaks using the GGQM in section 11.I of the GGQR. - (j) Calculate GHG emissions from petroleum coke calcining using the GGQM in section 11.J of the GGQR. - (k) For uncontrolled blowdown systems, the person shall use the methods for process vents in subsection (b) of this section. - (I) Calculate CH4 emissions from loading operations using the GGQM in section 11.L of the GGQR. - (m) Calculate CH4 emissions from delayed coking units using the GGQM in section 11.M of the GGQR. - (n) Calculate CAN-CWB(direct no cogen) using the following steps. - (1) Calculate the Complexity Weight Barrel (CWB{ref}) per day using the CAN-CWB Methodology for all Standard Refining Process Units.
 The value of the "CWB factor" for hydrogen generation for all process types is 5.70.
-Exclude CWB adjustments associated with Sales and Exports of steam and electricity resulting from the presence of a cogeneration unit inside the refinery. - (2) Calculate the Petroleum Refinery 'direct-only emissions' expressed in tonnes CO2e per year including Hydrogen Generation units emissions (reported under ON.132), if that process unit is present.
-Exclude from these emissions the cogeneration unit emissions, if present inside the refinery and if the ratio of electricity output (in GJ) to the total energy input (in GJ) of the cogeneration unit is greater than 5%. - (3) Calculate the Petroleum Refinery 'indirect emissions' using the CAN-CWB Methodology expressed in tonnes CO2e per year.
-Use an emission factor of 0.521 tonnes CO2e per MWh for calculating indirect emissions from electricity obtained from outside the refinery and from a cogeneration unit located inside the refinery if the cogeneration unit emissions were excluded from paragraph (n)(2) of this subsection.
-Use an emission factor of 0.059 tonne CO2e per million Btu/d for calculating indirect emissions from steam imported from outside the refinery and from a cogeneration unit located inside the refinery if the cogeneration unit emissions were excluded from paragraph 2. - (4) Calculate the Direct Only CAN-CWB (without Cogeneration) for the refinery as per the CAN-CWB Methodology using the values from (1), (2) and (3) above expressed in CAN-CWB per calendar day, or calculated by using the value from paragraph (n)(1) times the value from paragraph (n)(2), divided by the sum of paragraph (n)(2) and (n)(3). - (5) Calculate the annual Direct Only CAN-CWB (without cogeneration) by multiplying (4) with the number of days in the year expressed in CAN-CWB per calendar year.
+Exclude CWB adjustments associated with Sales and Exports of steam and electricity resulting from the presence of a cogeneration system inside the refinery. - (2) Calculate the Petroleum Refinery 'direct-only emissions' (Emission{direct}) expressed in tonnes of CO2e per year including Hydrogen Generation units emissions (reported under ON.132), if that process unit is present.
+Exclude from these emissions the cogeneration system emissions, if present inside the refinery and if the ratio of electricity output (in GJ) to the total energy input (in GJ) of the cogeneration system is greater than 5 per cent.

+- (3) Calculate the Petroleum Refinery 'indirect emissions' (Emission{indirect}) using the CAN-CWB Methodology expressed in tonnes of CO2e per year.
+Use an emission factor of 0.521 tonnes of CO2e per MWh for calculating indirect emissions from electricity obtained from outside the refinery and from a cogeneration system located inside the refinery if the cogeneration system emissions were excluded from paragraph (n)(2) of this section.
+Use an emission factor of 0.059 tonne CO2e per million Btu/d for calculating indirect emissions from steam imported from outside the refinery and from a cogeneration system located inside the refinery if the cogeneration system emissions were excluded from paragraph (n)(2) of this section. - (4) Calculate the Direct Only CAN-CWB without cogeneration (CWBdirect no cogen) for the refinery as per the CAN-CWB Methodology expressed in CAN-CWB per calendar day, by taking the value from paragraph (n)(1) of this section times the value from paragraph (n)(2) of this section, divided by the sum of paragraphs (n)(2) and (n)(3) of this section, or using equation 200-1.